Seven Things We've Learned About D.J. Swearinger

 Today we’ll focus on safety D.J.
 Swearinger

-1. He was an “Iron Man” and the University of South Carolina.
+1. He was an “Iron Man” at the University of South Carolina.

 D.J.
 Swearinger was a four-year starter and defensive captain at the University of South Carolina.
 During those four years, Swearinger only missed one game, and recorded 241 tackles, four forced fumbles and six interceptions.